WordPress/gutenberg/platform-docs/docs/basic-concepts/block-library.md

 ### The HTML block type

 Another important block type that most block editors would want to use is the HTML block.
-This block allows users to insert arbitrary HTML code in the block editor.
-It's often used to insert embeds or external content.
+This block allows users to insert arbitrary HTML code in the block editor and is often used to insert embeds or external content.

-It is also used by the block editor to render blocks that are not registered in the block editor or as a fallback block type for random HTML content that can't be parsed properly into blocks.
+It is also used by the block editor to render blocks that are not registered in the block editor or as a fallback block type for random HTML content that can't be properly parsed into blocks.

 You can register the HTML block with the following code: